diojin/mockingjay/docs/frameworks.md

 The spring-web module provides basic web-oriented integration features such as multipart file upload functionality and the initialization of the IoC container using Servlet listeners and a web-oriented application context.
 It also contains an HTTP client and the web-related parts of Spring’s remoting support.

-The spring-webmvc module (also known as the Web-Servlet module) contains **Spring’s modelview-controller (MVC)** and **REST Web Services implementation** for web applications.
+The spring-webmvc module (also known as the Web-Servlet module) contains **Spring’s model-view-controller (MVC)** and **REST Web Services implementation** for web applications.
 Spring’s MVC framework provides a clean separation between domain model code and web forms and integrates with all of the other features of the Spring Framework.

 The spring-webmvc-portlet module (also known as the Web-Portlet module) provides the MVC implementation to be used in a Portlet environment and mirrors the functionality of the spring-webmvc module.